iluvjava/Maths/Notebook 2.0 obsidian/AMATH 585 Numerical Analysis of BVP/Stationary Iterative Methods.md

+---
+alias: Successive Over Relaxation (SOR)
+---
-·This is the preq: [[Jacobi Gauss Sediel Iterations]].
+This is the preq: [[../AMATH 581 Scientific Computing/Jacobi, Gauss Sediel Iterations]].
 Here is more advanced coverage of the same topic.

 ---
 ### **Intro**